Skip to main content

 Jaundice is common in males, alcoholics, and smokers.

-The most common cause of jaundice in developed countries is obstruction of the common bile duct or drugs.
+The most common cause of Jaundice in developed countries is obstruction of the common bile duct or drugs.

 And in developing countries, the most common causes are viral hepatitis, leptospirosis, and malaria.

-1. Haemolytic cause –A healthy liver can conjugate bilirubin load six times greater than usual, raising the conjugated bilirubin level.
+A healthy liver can conjugate bilirubin load six times greater than usual, raising the conjugated bilirubin level.

-2. Non-haemolytic Jaundice occurs in some congenital disorders.
+Non-hemolytic Jaundice occurs in some congenital disorders.
 However, the most common hereditary disease is Gilbert syndrome, in which the conjugated bilirubin level is raised.

 Hepatocellular Jaundice may be acute or chronic and is multifactorial.
 It may be due to :